HALL OF FAME

 Hall of Fame Inductees: 2011

 She was a dominating player out of the link position with her long and powerful stride that consistently took the best defenses at the highest level apart.
 Her defensive play was also exceptional with an uncanny ability to stop all manner of attacking raids through her reading of the game.
 She is also one of the nicest women you will meet belaying her fierce determination and will to win.
 Indeed her longevity and commitment cannot be questioned.
-In a true testement to her, many of the current players aspired to be just like her.
+In a true testament to her, many of the current players aspired to be just like her.
 She represented NSW from 1985 to 1991 in Opens and some further 8 years in senior SOO.
 She has 30 international caps for Australia.

 This player came onto the scene a little later in his life and during his career dominated all challenges amongst the senior ranks.
 He also dominated many players much younger than he as he played Men’s Open well into his senior years.
-His blistering pace, acceleration of the mark and trademark swerve made many a defender look for cover.
-As a senior player he was virtually an automatic selection as he formed a lethal combination with anther of tonight’s inductees.
+His blistering pace, acceleration of the mark, and trademark swerve made many a defender look for cover.
+As a senior player, he was virtually an automatic selection as he formed a lethal combination with another of tonight’s inductees.
 Like previous inductees, he also personifies what is great about the sport, both on and off the field.
-While he had the brilliance to turn a game single handedly he was always the consummate team man, ensuring that the goals of the team were always placed ahead of his own personal goals.
+While he had the brilliance to turn a game single-handedly he was always the consummate team man, ensuring that the goals of the team were always placed ahead of his own personal goals.
 Blessed with talent, he is a humble man who is a true gentleman of our game.
 He represented NSW in the senior ranks from 1993 to 2008 and has 56 international caps for Australia

-This players trademark is one often overlooked in skill set- his guile.
+This player’s trademark is one often overlooked in skill set- his guile.
 While not blessed with the pure speed of some of his counterparts, he did possess a great touch brain and ability to read the game.
 When you matched this with his deft passing game he consistently threatened defensive lines with not only his own presence but with that of his support players who he guided around the park like a maestro and his orchestra.
-His ability to read play not only made him a danger in attack, but it made him into one of the games safest defenders.
+His ability to read play not only made him a danger in attack, but it made him one of the game’s safest defenders.
 Those who have been lucky enough to play alongside him will tell you he is their first pick every time.
-He to, like his partner in crime, Cheungy, is a humble man.
+He too, like his partner in crime, Cheungy, is a humble man.
 He represented NSW in seniors from 1992 to 2008 and has 92 international caps for Australia making him third on the all-time list.

 Vision, speed, step, long ball, short ball, there weren’t too many weapons that our next inductee didn’t possess.
 Couple all this with his fierce determination and will to win and you have a very good mold for a touch player.
-He was able to ply his trade through the juniors then into both the Men’s and Mixed Open level being the face of mixed during the 90’s.
+He was able to ply his trade through the juniors then into both the Men’s and Mixed Open levels being the face of mixed during the 90s.
 Leadership was yet another ability that he handled with aplomb, captaining both State and Country with honours.
-What many who watched from a far would not have been able to judge about this unique player was his tactical mind and the way he could break down a game or opponent, must to the demise of many oppositions.
+What many who watched from afar would not have been able to judge about this unique player was his tactical mind and the way he could break down a game or opponent, must to the demise of many oppositions.
 Maybe his nickname of Dazzle said it all!
 He represented NSW in seniors from 1987 to 1999 and has 30 international caps for Australia

 Hall of Fame Inductees: 2009

 After starting in the State Under 20’s she became an automatic selection in the NSW Women’s Open teams from 1992 to 1998, when her “actual” career cut short her Stella playing.
 She did tantalise us once more in her career when again donning the two blues in 2004 to cut a sway through the Queenslanders.
-On the field she has the ability to constantly memorize and freeze defenses with her pace and step.
-A fierce competitor and a tremendous defender with incredibly agility the envy of many male counterparts, she was the player you wanted with the ball when the touchdown was needed.
-With her exhilarating speed and exceptional touch brain she had and still has the ability to win the game in a blink of an eye.
-She represented NSW from 1990 to 1998 and again 2004 and has 34 international caps for Australia.
+On the field, she has the ability to constantly memorize and freeze defenses with her pace and step.
+A fierce competitor and a tremendous defender with incredible agility the envy of many male counterparts, she was the player you wanted with the ball when the touchdown was needed.
+With her exhilarating speed and exceptional touch brain, she had and still has the ability to win the game in a blink of an eye.
+She represented NSW from 1990 to 1998 and again in 2004 and has 34 international caps for Australia.

 Hall of Fame Inductees: 2008

-This player first played for NSW Women’s Open in 1987 before moving into, dominating and owning the Senior Women’s Division for the next 10 years.
+This player first played for NSW Women’s Open in 1987 before moving into, dominating, and owning the Senior Women’s Division for the next 10 years.
 Described as a little dynamo on the field, this somewhat belied her ability to read the game, point her players in the right direction and orchestrate play like she was in front of a symphony.
-Blessed with pure vision to put players through holes no else could see and magic feet to step her way through the slightest of gaps she struck fear into any opposition that stood in front of her.
+Blessed with a pure vision to put players through holes no one else could see and magic feet to step her way through the slightest of gaps she struck fear into any opposition that stood in front of her.
 She represented NSW from 1987 to 1997 and has 24 international caps for Australia

 This gentleman was first graded as a State referee in 1992 and continued till his retirement in 2007, some 15 years at the top.
 He attained the highest level possible in refereeing, that being a level six and maintained the mantle of the leading NSW referee for 4 consecutive years during his career.
-He refereed Men’s Open finals at all major NSWTA events and National Leagues as well being selected to attend and referee Men’s Open at 4 consecutive World Cups from 1995 to 2007.
+He refereed Men’s Open finals at all major NSWTA events and National Leagues as well as being selected to attend and referee Men’s Open at 4 consecutive World Cups from 1995 to 2007.
 Possibly one of the most respected referees, not just by his peers, but indeed players and coaches alike, that NSWTA has ever produced and has been an inspiration to many referees still active today.
 Gary has 49 international caps for Australia

 Our 17th inductee could not be here with us this evening.
 Steve Saunders played for NSW from 1980- 1986.
 He was a player who had great vision and exceptional hands.
 He played the game with a natural flair for the extraordinary.
 He had tremendous agility combined with good speed which always made him dangerous.